lilocruz/SarmaStack/README.md

 # SarmaStack

-SarmaStack is an Infrastructure as Code (IaC) tool designed to simplify the provisioning and management of cloud infrastructure resources.
-With SarmaStack, you can define your infrastructure configurations in a declarative manner and easily create and manage your resources on various cloud platforms.
+SarmaStack is an Infrastructure as Code (IaC) tool designed to simplify the provisioning and management of AWS cloud infrastructure resources.
+With SarmaStack, you can define your AWS infrastructure configurations in a declarative manner and easily create and manage your resources.

 ## Features